frham20/wsl2-setup/README.md

 Requires at a minimum Windows 10 1903 18362.1049

 1. Make sure the Windows 10 build revision is **greater than 1049**, in case it isn't
-   - Run *Windows Update* or
+   - Run `Windows Update` or
    - Download and run the [update](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4566116) manually
-1. Enable the WSL
+1. Enable the `Windows Subsystem for Linux`
    - Using Powershell as Admin
       ```
       dism /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
       ```
-1. Enable the Virtual Machine Platform
+1. Enable the `Virtual Machine Platform`
    - Using Powershell as Admin
       ```
       dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
       ```
 1. Reboot
 1. Download and run the [Linux Kernel Update](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)
-1. Set default WSL version to 2
+1. Set default WSL version to `2`
    - Using Powershell
       ```
       wsl --set-default-version 2